XunZhan/CSCI-420-Computer-Graphics/README.md

 2. Texture of rail simulates the effect of glass.
 3. Render different sky-box and light color for day mode and night mode.
 4. Render a sphere as moon with realistic texture for night mode.
-5. Create comets crossing the sky at night.
+5. Create comets crossing the sky at random speed and length.
 6. Press 'p' to stop and continue roller coaster.

 ### Assignment3